 Ongoing development of design and understanding of innovative timber structures has extended to the new, world leading, Hub building at Scion’s Rotorua Campus and a pair of four storey commercial structures adjacent the Maitai River Esplanade in Nelson.

-JEREMY SMITH : PhD, BArch (Hons First Class), BBSc, BSc, FNZIA : Adjunct Associate Professor, University of Auckland.
+JEREMY SMITH : PhD, BArch (Hons First Class), BBSc, BSc, FNZIA : Adjunct Professor.

-Jeremy is the 2023 John G Williams Visiting Professor to the Fay Jones School of Architecture and Design in Arkansas, USA, an Adjunct Professor at the University of the Free State in South Africa assisting with PhD through creative practice, and has been an Adjunct Associate Professor at the University of Auckland teaching an iterative design studio at Masters level.
-He won Victoria University of Wellington’s Centennial Medal for post-graduate academic achievement and has a design based PHD undertaken between practice commitments; finding time, he suggests, at airports and while his kids are at parties.
+Jeremy is the 2023 John G Williams Distinguished Visiting Practitioner in Architecture to the Fay Jones School of Architecture and Design in Arkansas, USA, an Adjunct Professor at Tē Pukenga, Aotearoa New Zealand’s newest architecture school, an Adjunct Professor at the University of the Free State in South Africa assisting with Africa’s first PhD through creative practice, and an International Advisor to the Saveetha College of Architecture and Design in Chennai, India.
+Jeremy was a judge of the 2023 Portman Prize at Georgia Tech, USA, and on the 2023 Super Jury to Fay Jones School of Architecture and Design in Arkansas, USA, and has been an Adjunct Associate Professor at the University of Auckland where he continues to teach an iterative design studio at Masters level.
+Jeremy won Victoria University of Wellington’s Centennial Medal for post-graduate academic achievement, and has a design based PHD undertaken between practice commitments.
 The return to academia has allowed Jeremy to merge what are often divergent disciplines in New Zealand architecture.
 Key to his practice, teaching and research, is understanding how buildings inhabit an environment that constantly undergoes change, be it in city or rural landscapes.
 His work across a wide range of scales and typologies shows that architecture benefits from a continual dialogue and iterative participation between building and context.
-And with Soft Architecture comes the question; Is being finished finished?
+And with Soft Architecture comes the question, is being finished finished?

 Irving Smith Architects © 2024 | Website by Lucid